thmsacar/c-playground/README.md

 # It's summer break and I am bored

 ## So I decided to try new things on C

-1. I made a rotating cube to test raylib library.
+See more about what I am trying to do [here](story-tell.md)

+1. Spinning cube.

 ![GIF of a rotating cube](images/cube.gif)

-2. I made starfield space simulation screen saver from Windows 95
+2. Starfield screen saver from Windows 95.

 ![GIF of Starfield screen saver](images/starfield.gif)